dleutnant/tsconvert/README.md

 # tsconvert
-R library to convert time series data of sensors and data loggers
+R library to read and convert time series data of sensors and data loggers